Skip to content

 Objectives:

-- To assess the ability of annual legume-based cover crops planted following winter wheat harvest to provide a nitrogen credit to a subsequent corn crop in comparison with frost-seeded red clover.
-This will be evaluated as a monoculture and mixed-species cover crop and compared with a frost-seeded red clover cover crop under both twin row and conventional row planting.
-A cost of production analysis will be included.
+• To assess the ability of annual legume-based cover crops planted following winter wheat harvest to provide a nitrogen (N) credit to a subsequent corn crop in comparison with frost-seeded red clover.
+This involves the evaluation of monoculture and mixed-species cover crops compared with a frost-seeded red clover cover crop under both twin row and conventional row planting and includes a cost of production analysis.

 Impacts:

-- We will provide information about how altering winter wheat row spacing affects the uniformity of a red clover stand, which may enable a more reliable N credit to the subsequent corn crop.
+• We provided information about how altering winter wheat row-spacing affects the uniformity of a red clover stand and N credit to the subsequent corn crop.

-- New information on the potential of annual clovers (Berseem and Balansa) that are available on the Ontario market will be provided, which may provide options for farmers to use an annual legume to obtain N credits for corn.
+• New information on the potential of annual clovers (Berseem and Balansa), that are available on the Ontario market, to provide an N credit was provided.

-- Producers will gain knowledge on the value of different legume cover crops and legume-based cover crop mixtures as fall forage, allowing them to use cover crops as a dual-purpose crop.
+• Producers have been provided with knowledge on the value of different legume cover crops and legume-based cover crop mixtures as fall forage, allowing them to use cover crops as a dual-purpose crop.

-- The impact of removing the aboveground biomass of the cover crop on any benefits to the next year’s corn crop will be determined.
-This will identify whether it is worth it economically to harvest the cover crop as forage.
+• The impact of removing the aboveground biomass of the cover crop on any benefits to the following year’s corn crop was determined.
+This informed whether it was worth it economically to harvest the cover crop as forage.

-- The testing of the effect of planting legume and radish cover crops in biostrips on the next year’s corn crop (yield and N credit) will enable producers to make an informed choice as to how to best plant their cover crop (uniformly across the field or in biostrips).
+• The testing of the effect of planting legume and radish cover crops in bio-strips on the following year’s corn crop (yield and N credit) allows producers to make an informed choice about how to best plant their cover crop (uniformly across the field or in bio-strips).

 Scientific Summary:

-In the proposed researched, we will provide information about how altering winter wheat row spacing affects the uniformity of a red clover stand.
-In addition, annual legume-based cover crops (in monocultures and in oat and radish mixtures) including Berseem clover, Balansa clover and Austrian winter pea will be compared with red clover in terms of being able to deliver a nitrogen credit to a subsequent corn crop.
-By collecting yield and forage quality data of cover crops over three years, the potential of using a cover crop for fall forage will be assessed.
-Finally, we will also compare whether the placement of the legume and radish as a biostrip can improve any benefits to the next year’s corn crop.
+In the proposed research, we set out to provide information about how altering winter wheat row spacing affects the uniformity of a red clover stand.
+In addition, annual legume-based cover crops (in monocultures and in oat and radish mixtures) including Berseem clover, Balansa clover, and Austrian winter pea were compared with red clover in terms of being able to deliver a N credit to a subsequent corn crop.
+By collecting yield and forage quality data of cover crops over three years, the potential of using a cover crop for fall forage was assessed.
+Finally, we aimed to compare whether the placement of the legume and radish as a bio-strip can improve any benefits to the next year’s corn crop.

 External Funding Partners: